Ismael Bautista ’03, Chair

 A past chair of the Los Angeles County Bar Association’s International Law Section, Bautista is currently a member of the American Bar Association, the Hispanic National Bar Association and the Mexican American Bar Association.
 He has also served on various committees and boards, including the UCLA School of Law Marco Firebaugh Dream Fund, and Students, Educators, and Lawyers for Access to a Legal Education.
 In 2004, he created the Bautista Scholarship at his alma mater, Hawthorne High School, for deserving graduating seniors.

 Saul Alvarado ’00, Vice Chair

 Saul Alvarado serves as vice president of facilities at E&I Cooperative Services.
-In this position, he is responsible for developing the strategic framework to improve growth and utilization of E&I’s facilities category contract portfolio, with a focus on establishing, enhancing, and negotiating regional and national contracts for higher education and K-12 markets.
+In this position, he is responsible for developing the strategic framework to improve growth and utilization of the company’s facilities category contract portfolio, with a focus on establishing, enhancing and negotiating regional and national contracts for higher education and K-12 markets.

-Before joining E&I, Saul held various leadership positions, including senior national sales manager, at W.W.
-Grainger, Inc., where he led the company’s largest education contract with over 1,800 customers nationwide.
-He also served as District Sales Manager and Government Sales Manager in Southern California for Grainger Public Sector West where he headed up a top performing team of sales professionals.
+Before joining E&I, Alvarado held various leadership positions, including senior national sales manager, at W.W.
+Grainger, Inc., where he led the company’s largest education contract, with over 1,800 customers nationwide.
+In Southern California, he served as district sales manager and government sales manager for Grainger Public Sector West, where he led a top performing team of sales professionals.